-The Development Moratorium prohibits industrial development on Flora, Agnew and Horsey Banks.
+The Development Moratorium prohibits industrial development including terminals, berths, jetties, causeways and other marine industrial infrastructure on Flora, Agnew, and Horsey Banks.
 It does not prohibit industrial development on Lelu Island.

-However, the Development Moratorium may allow access for the addition of utilities and equipment such as pipelines, undersea cables, weather monitoring, scientific equipment, or navigational aids on the outer edge of Horsey and Agnew banks where eelgrass habitat is less evident.
+The Development Moratorium may, however, allow limited use of Horsey Bank for approved projects designated as utilities and equipment such as seafloor pipe and undersea cable, where eelgrass habitat is less evident.
 Eelgrass meadows are sensitive and ecologically productive habitats, and function as important feeding grounds, nurseries and refuges for numerous aquatic and terrestrial species, including juvenile salmon.
-If utilities and/or equipment are proposed for Agnew or Horsey Banks, the project will be carefully reviewed and would be required to meet strict development criteria and environmental performance measures, and would be located in an area that best avoids significant impact to eelgrass habitat.
+If utilities and/or equipment are proposed for Horsey Banks, the project will be carefully reviewed and would be required to meet strict development criteria and environmental performance measures and would have to be placed to avoid significant impact to eelgrass habitat.